openfaas/openfaas-cloud/of-builder/README.md

  --env insecure=false --detach=true --network func_functions \
  --name of-builder openfaas/of-builder:$OF_BUILDER_TAG
 ```

+This edit mounts your Docker registry credentials into the builder service so that they are available for pushing images.

 If you are using an insecure registry then add -e "insecure=true" to the of-builder line in: `./deploy_swarm.sh`